mkoohafkan/mkoohafkan.github.io/_posts/2016-10-12-building-arcgis-models-the-r-way.md

 Having an R interface for ArcPy means I don't have to juggle Python and R together to do my analysis, Making it way easier to maintain my codebase and rerun my analyses when needed.
-Of course, if I really needed to I could also use PythonInR to run entire python scripts as well.
+Of course, I could also use PythonInR to run entire python scripts if I needed to leverage the object-oriented aspects of ArcPy.
 One thing that got on my nerves was that loading the ArcPy functions using PythonInR cluttered up the global R environment; I've now started a [new implementation](https://github.com/mkoohafkan/arcpyrenv)